Fair Isaac Corporation

 FICO's moat has three layers — the first is under genuine competitive pressure for the first time in 30 years, while the second and third remain intact and compounding:

 - GSE Mandate — Exclusivity Breached, Dominance Intact: On July 8, 2025, FHFA Director Bill Pulte approved VantageScore 4.0 as a lender-choice alternative to Classic FICO for Fannie Mae and Freddie Mac mortgage underwriting — ending FICO's exclusive GSE mandate after nearly three decades.
-'Approved' ≠ 'adopted': as of Q1 2026, Classic FICO still represents ~90% of mortgage score pulls due to the operational cost of integrating new scoring systems into automated underwriting engines.
-However, Experian announced VantageScore 4.0 at $0.99 per mortgage origination score (vs FICO's $10.00 standard direct price) — a 10× gap that creates meaningful financial pressure on lenders to complete integration.
-Senator Hawley formally launched a Senate investigation on March 24, 2026 and referred the matter to the FTC, citing FICO's 16× price increase in five years ($0.60 → $10.00/score) as evidence of monopoly pricing.
-FICO's direct licence program launched October 1, 2025 — bypassing bureau distribution and projecting $300M+ in incremental CY2026 revenue — but also deepening the pricing controversy.
+The breach has since widened to encompass all major federal mortgage channels: Fannie Mae eliminated its minimum credit score requirement entirely in November 2025, stating it would ensure risk analysis is 'agnostic of third-party credit scores'; VA and FHA updated underwriting guidelines to permit 24 months of verified on-time rent and utility payments as a primary creditworthiness indicator, making FICO scores optional for a meaningful cohort of VA and FHA loan applicants; and USDA participates in the same alternative credit framework.
+Combined, Fannie, Freddie, FHA, VA, and USDA cover the large majority of U.S. government-backed mortgage originations.
+'Approved' ≠ 'adopted': as of Q1 2026, Classic FICO still represents ~90% of mortgage score pulls due to the operational cost of reconfiguring automated underwriting engines — but Experian's VantageScore 4.0 at $0.99 per origination score (vs FICO's $10.00) creates a 10× price differential that strengthens the business case for lenders to invest in integration.
+Senator Hawley formally launched a Senate investigation on March 24, 2026 and referred the matter to the FTC, citing FICO's 16× price increase in five years ($0.60 → $10.00/score) as monopoly pricing evidence.
+FICO's direct licence programme launched October 1, 2025 — projecting $300M+ in incremental CY2026 revenue — but deepens the pricing controversy.

 - Transaction Embedding — Direct Licence Expands Margin: FICO's Mortgage Direct Licence program (launched October 1, 2025) licences scores directly to tri-merge resellers, bypassing the credit bureau markup that historically doubled the end cost to lenders.
 FICO offers two pricing options: a standard $10/score or a performance model at $4.95/score plus $33/funded loan.
 The programme projects at least $300M in incremental CY2026 revenue.
 B2B Scores grew 36% YoY in Q1 FY2026 and B2B mortgage originations grew ~53% in the quarter.
 FICO Score 10T adopters now represent $377B in annual originations and $1.6T in eligible servicing volume — nearly doubling in the past year since the late-2025 historical data release unblocked lender adoption.